vinsachi/FIPPCLE/README.md

 ## Environment
 - Dependencies for FIPP are included below, although we only utilize standard linear algebraic procedures (Eigendecomposition, Least Squares, SVD) note that different versions of `numpy, scipy` will have variations in their implementation of these procedures.
-- Additionally, `pytorch` with `fp32` precision is utilized to speed up when utilizing self-learning
+- Additionally, `pytorch` with `fp32` precision is utilized to speed up our self-learning framework
-- We utilize only matrix multiplications in `pytorch` and expect variations in results to be minimal across builds and CUDA versions.
+- We use only matrix multiplications in `pytorch` and expect variations in results to be minimal across builds and CUDA versions.

 All reported results use Python 3.6.10 (code is backwards compatible with Python 2) with the following version set:
 ```